ethereum/execution-apis/src/engine/cancun.md

 This method follows the same specification as [`engine_newPayloadV2`](./shanghai.md#engine_newpayloadv2) with the addition of the following:

-1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload is less than the Cancun activation timestamp.
+1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload does not fall within the time frame of the Cancun fork.

 2. Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.